No Way Out (1987 film): Plot

 As the computer slowly reveals features in the photograph, Farrell confides in Hesselman that he is the person in the photo, and that he was in love with Atwell.
 He convinces him to delay the image enhancement to buy time.
-The CID bring in two witnesses who can identify Atwell's lover; one of them spots Farrell across the hall, confirming to the investigators that "Yuri" is inside the Pentagon, and they commence a room-by-room search, which Farrell narrowly eludes by climbing into a ceiling vent in his office.
-Under pressure to clear himself, Farrell informs Hesselman of Brice's guilt and his incriminating gift to Atwell, and desperately persuades him to insert into the computer registry, a fake declaration of receipt of the Moroccan jewel box.
+The CID bring in two witnesses who can identify Atwell's lover; one of them spots Farrell across the hall, confirming to the investigators that "Yuri" is inside the Pentagon, so they commence a room-by-room search, which Farrell narrowly eludes by climbing into a ceiling vent in his office.

+Under pressure to clear himself, Farrell informs Hesselman of Brice's guilt and his incriminating gift to Atwell.
+He then desperately persuades him to insert into the computer registry a fake declaration of receipt of the Moroccan jewel box.
 Concerned at Farrell's behavior, Hesselman consults Pritchard in private, who shoots him dead.

 Farrell evades Pritchard's assassins, and confronts Brice with a printout of the foreign gift registry.
 Pritchard implicates Farrell for the two murders and pulls a gun on him.
 Comprehending that Pritchard really killed Hesselman, Brice comes to his senses and separates them.
 He suggests Pritchard take the fall for Atwell's murder with the motive being Pritchard's infatuation with Brice and jealousy of his time spent with her.

 Pritchard is devastated at Brice's betrayal, his callous revelation of his insecurities, and his change of allegiance to Farrell.
 He shoots himself and Brice indicates to the investigators that Pritchard is Yuri, concluding the search.
-Farrell sends the printout to the Director of the CIA, and leaves as the finished photograph reveals him as Atwell's lover.
+Farrell sends the printout to the CIA director Marshall, and leaves as the finished photograph reveals him as Atwell's lover.

 Sitting at Atwell's grave, Farrell is picked up by a pair of operatives and interrogated at the house.
-His landlord is revealed to be his handler – all of them are Soviet agents, and Farrell turns out to in fact be "Yuri", a deep-cover spy serving as a high-level mole.
+His landlord Schiller is revealed to be his handler – all of them are Soviet agents, and Farrell turns out to in fact be "Yuri", a deep-cover spy serving as a high-level mole.
 He is offered a chance to return to the Soviet Union, but he declines and leaves.